Transfer portal talent Riley Kugel announces he’s committed to Kansas basketball

 Kansas needs more 3-point shooting options next season, and Kugel has shown the potential that he can considering his career mark is 34.2% (69-for-202) from behind the arc.
 But his shooting performance from there did dip from his freshman to sophomore year.
 If he can return to the shot-maker he was as a freshman, improve, and especially improve from the free-throw line, that could help the Jayhawks out a lot.

-RELATED: Walt Wesley, former Kansas basketball star who played during 1960s, dies at age 79

-RELATED: Johnny Furphy says he enters Kansas basketball’s offseason with ‘a lot to improve on’

 Jordan Guskey covers University of Kansas Athletics at The Topeka Capital-Journal.
-He is the National Sports Media Association’s sportswriter of the year for the state of Kansas for 2022.
-Contact him at jmguskey@gannett.com or on Twitter at @JordanGuskey.
+Follow him on Twitter at @JordanGuskey.

-This article originally appeared on Topeka Capital-Journal: Florida transfer Riley Kugel has committed to Kansas basketball
+This article originally appeared on Topeka Capital-Journal: Florida's Riley Kugel commits to Kansas basketball in transfer portal